FOR THE LOVE OF OUTDOORS

 GOOD VIBES ONLY

 Highlands Ranch takes the Sunday Funday vibe and makes it a way of life.
-Adjacent to Central Park’s lush landscapes and mazes, The Shops at Central Park are the natural next stop on a fun-filled day (or Monday night), to grab a Salted Caramel shake from the Shake Shack, visit Rock Bottom Brewery, or do some boutique window shopping.
-Residents of Lucent BLVD Apartments can hit the links on a Thursday afternoon at Highlands Ranch Golf Club, where the gorgeous fairways are eclipsed only by the panoramic views of the Rocky Mountain Front Range.
-Saturdays are for bird watching along the Highline Canal Bike trail or tackling the aqua climbing wall at Northridge Recreation Center.
+Adjacent to Central Park’s lush landscapes and maze, The Shops at Central Park are the natural next stop on a fun-filled day (or Monday night), to grab a Salted Caramel shake from the Shake Shack, visit Rock Bottom Brewery, or do some boutique window shopping.
+Residents of Lucent BLVD Apartments and Chroma Apartments can hit the links on a Thursday afternoon at Highlands Ranch Golf Club or The Links Golf Course, where the gorgeous fairways are eclipsed only by the panoramic views of the Rocky Mountain Front Range.
+Saturdays are for bird watching along the Highline Canal Bike trail or waterskiing at the Chatfield Reservoir.
 A typical Friday might involve a morning session at barre3, lunch with friends at Torchy’s Tacos, and a trip to the Denver Art Museum.
 With so many things to do and see in Highlands Ranch, the good vibes are endless.